Online Student Consumer Information

 Current SARA Member Jurisdictions

-Current authorized jurisdictions subject to the State Authorization Reciprocity Agreement (SARA) and the National Council for SARA (NC-SARA) standards include all states and the District of Columbia, with the exception of California.
-California has its own process for the filing of complaints by online students living in that state that is discussed under Student Complaint Process for Online Students in Non-SARA Jurisdictions below.
+Current authorized jurisdictions subject to the State Authorization Reciprocity Agreement (SARA) and the National Council for SARA (NC-SARA) standards include 49 states (all but California) and the District of Columbia, Puerto Rico and the U.S. Virgin Islands.
+California has its own process for the filing of complaints by online students living in that state that is discussed under the Student Complaint Process for Online Students in Non-SARA Jurisdictions below.
 Find NC-SARA complaint information

 Online Student Complaint Process

 Initial Complaints To Be Filed with JWU

-Before filing a complaint with RI-OPC or CADCA, online students are expected to first file an internal complaint with JWU, by following the process outlined in the JWU Online Catalog.
+Before filing a complaint with RI-OPC or CADCA, online students are expected to first file an internal complaint with JWU, by following the process outlined in the JWU Professional Studies Catalog.

 The complaint will be reviewed, evaluated, and, whenever possible, resolved by the relevant JWU personnel.
 If the student bringing the complaint is not satisfied with the outcome of JWU’s internal complaint process, the complainant may file his/her complaint, within two years of the incident about which the complaint is made, with RI-OPC or CADCA, depending on where the online student resides.
 The resolution of the complaint by RI-OPC or CADCA will be final.

 Student Complaint Process for Online Students in SARA Jurisdictions (All But California)

 RI-CPE has promulgated a “Student Complaint Procedure.”
 That procedure is posted on the RI-CPE website.
 As specified in that procedure, JWU online students may file the following types of complaints with RI-CPE:

 - Allegations of Consumer Protection Violations, including Fraud and False Advertising